APPLYING TO ICS

-A: Charter schools ARE public schools.
-However we are run independently from the DOE.
+Charter schools ARE public schools.
+However we are run independently from the DoE.
 This gives us greater flexibility over our curriculum and staffing in exchange for increased performance accountability.

-A school’s “charter” sets out its mission, program, governance and other goals, along with how they are all measured.
+A school’s charter sets out its mission, program, governance and other goals, along with how they are measured.
 Schools that do not live up to their charter can be closed, giving them an incentive to succeed.